wp-plugins/6scan-protection/readme.txt

 = 2.2.8 =
 * Changed path references.
 Now the are referenced as $wp_filesystem->abspath() and alike (The ABSPATH define is only used in several 'direct' access parts)

+= 2.2.9 =
+* Added a dismiss link for security vulnerabilities warning

 == Upgrade Notice ==